Home News First results from the TRIPLEX clinical trial

 Aim of the study

-The aim of the TRIPLEX study is "to test different treatments on patient tumors reproduced in the laboratory, in order to determine which treatment will be the most effective", explained Dr. George EMILE, medical oncologist and head of the UCP Sein at the Centre Baclesse, when the study was launched.
+The aim of the TRIPLEX study is to "test different treatments on tumors taken from patients and reproduced in the laboratory, with the aim of determining which treatment will be most effective," explained Dr. George EMILE, medical oncologist and head of the Breast Cancer Unit at the Baclesse Center, at the launch of the study.

 The study is divided into two stages:

-- Step 2: Analyze the "ex vivo" response (tests performed outside the body in a laboratory) of tumor samples to treatment, to develop functional tests and identify biomarkers predictive of response to treatment.
+• Step 2: Analyze the ex vivo response (tests performed outside the body in a laboratory) of tumor samples to treatments in order to develop functional tests and search for biomarkers predictive of treatment response.

 The ORGAPRED platform is dedicated to the production of tumor organoids (also known as tumoroids) for predictive and research purposes.
 It is a platform of the University of Caen Normandie hosted by the François Baclesse Cancer Center within the Inserm Unit U1086 ANTICIPE.
 The scientific managers are : Laurent POULAIN and Louis-Bastien WEISWALD (Researchers).